NBA Championship Betting: Expert Tips to Win Big

 Bet on Individual Games

 Those who bet on the NBA throughout the regular season will be pleased to find that they can continue to place the same type of bets they’re familiar with during the post-season.
-Individual games throughout the playoffs offer bettors familiar options such as selecting the winner of the game straight-up (money line), betting on how much they’ll win by (point spread), or taking an over/under wager on the combined score of both teams at game’s end (totals).
+Individual games which are updated via the latest nba odds throughout the playoffs offer bettors familiar options such as selecting the winner of the game straight-up (money line), betting on how much they’ll win by (point spread), or taking an over/under wager on the combined score of both teams at game’s end (totals).

 Curious about the differences between these bets and looking for an overview of basic strategic considerations for each?
 Explore our guide covering how to bet on NBA basketball like a pro.

 The NBA playoffs are organized into four rounds: The Opening Round, Conference Semi-Finals, and Conference Championships, finally culminating with the NBA Championship in June.

 Each of these series provides betting opportunities not available throughout the regular season.
 Let’s take a look at some of the most popular options:

 - Perhaps the simplest of NBA playoff wagers: pick the team you expect to win a given series outright.
 If they win the series and advance in the playoffs, you win your bet and advance your bankroll to enjoy more action on later rounds!